The Stellar decomposition: A compact representation for simplicial complexes and beyond: Algorithm details: reindexing and compressing the

-Algorithm~\ref{alg:main_tops_reordering} requires three auxiliary data structures: \begin{itemize} \item an associative array, \mapM, which maps an (integer) identifier to each unique tuple of leaf blocks; \item an array of integers, \arrI, having the same number of entries as \mapM.
-Initially, it is used to track the number of \topcpcells\ associated with each tuple of leaf blocks.
-In a successive phase, it tracks the next index for a \topcp\ in a leaf tuple; \item an array of integers, \arrTPos, of size $|\sCT|$.
-Initially, it is used to associate \topcpcells\ with their leaf tuple identifier.
-In a successive phase, it is used to store the new spatially coherent indices for the \topcpcells. \end{itemize} The reindexing exploits the spatial coherence of \topcpcells\ that are indexed by the same set of leaves by translating spatial proximity in \aSpace\ into index-space proximity in \sCT.
-Figure~\ref{fig:reindexing_verbose} illustrates this reorganization process over a triangle mesh. \NOTA{ A 2D example is shown in Figure \ref{fig:reindexing_verbose}.
+This appendix provides details for reindexing the top CP cells during the Stellar tree generation algorithm (Algorithm~\ref{alg:main_tops_reordering}) as outlined in~\ref{sec:tops_reordering}.
+The reindexing exploits the coherence of \topcpcells\ that are indexed by the same set of regions by translating the proximity in \D\ into \emph{index} proximity in \sCT\ and depends on three auxiliary data structures: \begin{itemize} \item an associative array, \mapM, which maps an (integer) identifier to each unique tuple of regions; \item an array of integers, \arrI, having the same number of entries as \mapM.
+Initially, it is used to track the number of \topcpcells\ associated with each tuple of regions.
+In a successive phase, it tracks the next index for a \topcp\ in a tuple; \item an array of integers, \arrTPos, of size $|\sCT|$.
+Initially, it is used to associate \topcpcells\ with their region tuple identifier.
+In a successive phase, it is used to store the new coherent indices for the \topcpcells. \\ \end{itemize} \NOTA{ A 2D example is shown in Figure \ref{fig:reindexing_verbose}.
 In Figure \ref{fig:reindexing_verbose}(a) it is shown the original tree \h\ to which are added the triangles in the leaf blocks keeping the original sorting of \sCT.
 Then, Figure \ref{fig:reindexing_verbose}(b) shows an illustration of the technique, with the two main structures that are conceptually defined during the exploiting of the spatial coherence of the triangles: \begin{enumerate} \item on the left, it is shown the array which keeps, for each triangle in \sCT, the array of leaf blocks tuple that index it; \item while on the right, it is shown the structure that encodes the association between the leaves tuples and the triangles indexed in the same tuple. \end{enumerate} Finally, in Figure \ref{fig:reindexing_verbose}(c), it is shown the final tree, in which it has been exploited the spatial coherence of the triangles. }